intentor/adic/README.md

 }
 ```

+**Hint**: commands already have a reference to its dispatcher (`this.dispatcher`).

-**Note 1**: when dispatching a command, it's placed in a list in the `CommandDispatcher`, which is the one responsible for pooling and managing existing commands.
+**Note 1**: when dispatching a command, it's placed in a list in the command dispatcher object, which is the one responsible for pooling and managing existing commands.

 **Note 2**: commands in the pool that are not singleton are *reinjected* every time they are executed.

 #### Retaining commands

 When a command needs to continue its execution beyond the `Execute()` method, it has to be retained.
-This way the `CommandDispatcher` knows the command should only be pooled/disposed when it finishes its execution.
+This way the command dispatcher knows the command should only be pooled/disposed when it finishes its execution.

 This is useful not only for commands that implement `Adic.IUpdatable`, but also for commands that have to wait until certain actions (e.g. some network call) are completed.